 Thematic issues are undertaken every one to two years, often linked to ANZTSR’s biennial conferences.
 The themes focus on global issues of relevance to Australasia, such as outsourcing, social enterprise and social innovation, charity law in the Pacific rim, sport and the third sector, third sector environmentalism, the third sector and communication, co-operatives and the social economy, volunteerism, the third sector as a voice for civil society and microfinance.
 Themed issues have also included analysis of the Third Sector Review itself and its approach to third sector research.

-The Review is published twice a year, in June and November and submissions are welcomed on a rolling basis.
-A subscription is part of ANZTSR’s membership benefits – see our Membership Registration.
+The Review is published twice a year, in June and December and submissions are welcomed on a rolling basis.
+ANZTSR member receive free access.

-Dr Fiona McGaughey – (Law School, University of Western Australia)
+- Dr Renae Barker – (Law School, University of Western Australia)

 Third Sector Review is explicitly cross-disciplinary, with both theoretical and empirical papers invited from a range of disciplines and fields of practice in the third sector.
 Critiques of existing theory or practice are invited.
 Contributions are encouraged from both practitioners and academics on third sector issues of interest to those in Australia, New Zealand and our Pacific neighbours.
 While there must be some relevance to those jurisdictions, papers on issues of global and regional relevance are strongly encouraged.